 The main aim of this study was to deduce molecular features of the TGase-mediated reactions using well known protein substrates, as apomyoglobin (apoMb), lysozyme (LYS) and ribonuclease (RNase).
-Using both amino- and amido-ligands mimicking the $\varepsilon$ -amino group of lysine (Lys) and glutamine (Gln) residues, respectively, it was possible to analyse the TGase-mediated reactions in terms of molecular and dynamic properties of the investigated protein substrates.
+Using both amino- and amido-ligands mimicking the ε-amino group of lysine (Lys) and glutamine (Gln) residues, respectively, it was possible to analyse the TGase-mediated reactions in terms of molecular and dynamic properties of the investigated protein substrates.
 The Scheme below (Figure.
-1) illustrates the permutations of substrates of the TGase-reactive Gln and Lys residues in a protein and to relate the observed reactive residues in terms of molecular properties of the protein substrate.
+1) illustrates the permutations of substrates of the TGase reactions herewith investigated, so that it was possible to identify both TGase-reactive Gln and Lys residues in a protein and to relate the observed reactive residues in terms of molecular properties of the protein substrate.
 In general, we have here convincingly shown with a number of TGase reactions, performed under different experimental conditions and various protein substrates, that local flexibility or even unfolding dictates the site-specific modification of a Gln residue in a protein, while a less stringent specificity was observed for Lys residues.